Lambda-TL/Git-for-Web-Development-Project/file.md

       - Push up changes periodically with comments on each commit
       - Once I'm done with the project, create a new pull request and add my TL as a reviewer

+    ## Stretch Problems
+    1. What is the difference between an inline element and a block element?
+        - Inline elements don't force a new line while a block element typically cause a line break to occur

+    2. What happens when an element is positioned absolutely?
+        - It sits on its own layer separate from everything else
+        - Other elements won't affect it's position

+    3. How do I make an element take up only the amount of space it needs but also have the ability to give it a width?
+        - border-size: border-box

+    4. Name 3 elements that are diplay block by default, 2 elements that are display inline by default and 1 element that is display inline-block by default
+        - Block
+            - h1
+            - p
+            - h2
+       - Inline
+            - span
+            - img
+            - a (anchor)
+      - Inline-block
+            - button

+    5. In your own words, explain the box model.
+What is the "fix" for the box model, in other words, how do we make all elements respect the width we've given them?
+    - Set of rules that sets how CSS elements sizes are computed as you change the document
+    - Places all elements into boxes and each box has their own margin, border, padding and content
+    - Make all elements respect the width you give them: box-sizing: border-box;